SOT Undergraduate Research Award

 Questions?
 Contact Betty Eidemiller.

-Abstract Tips:
+Abstract Tips

 A scientific abstract is a concise summary of the research (for SOT, 4,500 characters, not including spaces).
 After reading an abstract, a person should be able to understand why you conducted your study, how you conducted it, your major results, and why your work is important.
-Include:

 In general, when writing an abstract, numerical values should be included with your results.
 Avoid references and define any abbreviations.